-Afghan households tend to be large.
-They include numerous children and several generations that share the same dwelling.
-Agriculture is traditionally the major activity for a large portion of the population, but the sector has suffered from nearly 30 years of conflict, low investments and natural disasters.
+Imagine that Afghan households tend to be large, with numerous children and several generations that share the same dwelling.
+And, although agriculture is traditionally the major activity for a large portion of the population, the sector has suffered from nearly 40 years of conflict, low investment, and natural disasters.

 A joint report released by the Afghan Ministry of Economy and the World Bank has highlighted the multidimensional nature of poverty in Afghanistan, and its impact on the most vulnerable.